SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 ### Burst Buffer

-The Burst buffer is a fast filesystem optimized for applications demanding large amounts of I/O bandwidth and operations.
+The Burst Buffer is a fast filesystem optimized for applications demanding large amounts of I/O bandwidth and operations.
 This system is particularly suitable for applications that perform lots of random-access, or that read files more than once.

-To use the Burst Buffer add directives to your batch job to either schedule staging in/out of data or to make a persistent reservation.
+To use the Burst Buffer, add directives to your batch job to either schedule staging in/out of data or to make a persistent reservation.
 The dynamic reservation lasts only as long as the job that requested it and the disk space is reclaimed once the job ends.
-A persistent reservation outlives the job that created it, and can be accessed by multiple jobs.
+A persistent reservation outlives the job that created it and can be accessed by multiple jobs.

-Use dynamic reservations for checkpoint files, for files that will be accessed randomly (i.e. not read through in a streaming manner) or just for local scratch space.
+Use dynamic reservations for checkpoint files, for files that will be accessed randomly (i.e., not read through in a streaming manner) or just for local scratch space.
 Cori batch nodes don't have local disk, so a dynamic reservation can serve that role.

 Use persistent reservations to store data that is shared between jobs and heavily used such as reference databases.
-The data on a persistent reservation is stored with normal unix filesystem permissions, and anyone can mount your persistent reservation in their batch job, so you can use them to share heavily used data among workflows belonging to a group.
+The data on a persistent reservation is stored with normal Unix filesystem permissions, and anyone can mount your persistent reservation in their batch job, so you can use them to share heavily used data among workflows belonging to a group.